slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

 ![](/assets/images/htb-writeup-smasher2/smasher2_logo.png)

 Just its predecessor, Smasher2 is a very difficult box with reverse engineering and binary exploitation.
-Unfortunately, the initial step required some insane brute-forcing which took the fun out of this one for me.
+Unfortunately, the initial step required some insane brute-forcing which took part of the fun out of this one for me.
 I solved the authentication bypass part using an unintended method: The code compares the password against the username instead of the password in the configuration file so by guessing the username I also had the password and could log in.
 I had to do some WAF evasion to get my payload uploaded and land a shell.
 Then the final part of the box is exploiting a kernel driver mmap handler to change the credential structure in memory of my current user to get root access.

 Overcast was the first one to find the intended way to solve the authentication bypass.
 He posted an excellent writeup about it here and I recommend you check it out: [https://www.justinoblak.com/2019/10/01/hack-the-box-smasher2.html](https://www.justinoblak.com/2019/10/01/hack-the-box-smasher2.html)

 ## Summary

-- We can do a zone transfer to find the `wonderfulsessionmanager.smasher2.htb` sub-domain
+- We can do a zone transfer to find the `wonderfulsessionmanager.smasher2.htb` sub-domain.
-- The domain has a simple generic website with a login form running on Python Flask
+- The domain has a simple generic website with a login form running on Python Flask.
-- On the main website there's a `/backup` directory that is protected by HTTP basic authentication and contains the source code of the web application running
+- On the main website there's a `/backup` directory that is protected by HTTP basic authentication and contains the source code of the web application running on the machine
-- The unintended way is to review the source code, run the `auth.py` with the shared library locally and identify that the supplied password is being checked against the username (instead of the password).
-Then it's just a matter of bruteforcing usernames until we find that we can log in with `Administrator / Administrator` and get an API key
+- The unintended way to bypass the authentication of the web app is to review the source code, run the `auth.py` with the shared library locally and identify that the supplied password is being checked against the username (instead of the password).
+Then it's just a matter of bruteforcing usernames until we find that we can log in with `Administrator / Administrator` and get an API key.
-- Once we have an API key, we have to defeat a WAF to gain RCE on the system
+- Once we have an API key, we have to defeat a WAF to gain RCE on the system.
-- After getting a shell, we find a custom kernel module that is vulnerable to memory mapping issues
+- After getting a shell, we find a custom kernel module that is vulnerable to memory mapping issues.
-- Using the discovered vulnerability, we can modify the credentials memory structure of our user and change it so we have root privileges
+- Using the discovered vulnerability, we can modify the credentials memory structure of our user and change it so we have root privileges.

-## Tools/Blogs used
+## Blogs used

 - [Kernel Driver mmap Handler Exploitation](https://labs.mwrinfosecurity.com/assets/BlogFiles/mwri-mmap-exploitation-whitepaper-2017-09-18.pdf)